cliffyb824/Disaster-Response-App/README.md

 ## Description <a name="Description"></a>

 The Disaster Response Pipeline Project is the data engineer project assigned by Udacity data scientist nanodegree.
-This project builds a machine learning pipeline to categorize emergency messages based on the needs communicated by the sender.
+This project builds a **Machine Learning Natural Language Processing pipeline** to categorize emergency messages based on the needs communicated by the sender.

 ## Dependencies <a name="Dependencies"></a>